Deepika-M-gowda/barcode_scanner_android/README.md

 - Scan Food products barcodes to receive information about their composition thanks to the databases Open Food Facts and Open Beauty Facts.
 - Search information about the product you scan, with a quick research on different websites such as Amazon or Fnac.
 - Keep track of all your scanned barcodes with the history tool.
-- Generate your own barcodes
+- Generate your own barcodes.
 - Customize the interface with different colors, with a light theme or a dark one.
 The interface is built with Material 3 and is compatible with Material You, allowing you to adjust colors based on your wallpaper for devices running on Android 12 or later.
 - Texts are entirely translated in English, Arabic, Spanish, French, Portuguese, Russian, German, Turkish, Italian, Ukrainian, Polish, Dutch, Romanian and Chinese (Simplified and Traditional).